daguirrem/DSPBoard-SDK/README.md

    - build-essential
    - libtool

+3. Configure the workspace downloading the tools from **trusted** (official) sources and build the necessary tools (like openocd).

     ```bash
-    ./dependencies
-    ```
-3. Configure the workspace downloading the tools from **trusted** (official) soruces and build the necessary tools (like openocd).

-    ```bash
     ./config
     ```

+   This script download the next tools:
+   - GCC ARM NONE EABI 10.3-2021.10
+   - STM32CubeF4 1.27.1
+   - Powershell 7.4.2
+   - Doxygen 1.10.0
+   - VSCode 1.89.0 (April 2024)
+   - OpenOCD 12.0

-4. Build the DSPBoard SDK Installer.
+5. Build the DSPBoard SDK Installer.
 The output file is by default named "dsp_board_sdk_linux_x64.run" if you want to change the name, remplace the SETUP_NAME variable on build file.

     ```bash
     ./build